DelroyGayle/KoolAIChess/README.md

 Solution:

-I know the error has something to do with scoping however to resolve this issue, I removed the function 'initialise_class_variables' and defined all my Class Variables directly beneath the 'Game' Class definition
+I know the error has something to do with scoping however to resolve this issue, I removed the function 'initialise_class_variables' and defined all my Class Variables directly beneath the 'Game' Class definition.
 ```
 class Game:
     player_first_move = True